-Many countries or cultures have different ways of making a toast.
-Locals love to teach expatriates and foreigners the proper way to make a toast and they love to learn about yours as well!
+Many countries or cultures have different ways of making toast.
+Locals love to teach expatriates and foreigners the proper way to make a toast, and they love to learn about yours as well!

 Quite a few countries in Central and Eastern Europe have a way of saying cheers that sounds quite similar.

 When you find yourself in Prague, the way to the locals’ hearts is to say ‘Na Zdravi‘ (to your health) and lightly tap your glass against the other’s drink.
 Do not forget to make eye contact, it is very rude not to!

 In many countries, the gist of saying ‘cheers’ is most always, to ensure good health for you and your drinking partners.

 Another thing to remember is toasting is only done with hard liquor, obviously vodka.

 The cheer is ‘Na Zdrowia‘, and you should always maintain eye contact.
 In Slovakia (Bratislava), the situation isn’t much different – you should also toast with ‘Na zdravie!’.

 In Slovenia (Ljubljana), it’s pretty much the same: ‘Na zdravje!’, but the locals will probably give you more props for pronouncing ‘Živijo!’